dyo/dyo/README.md

 #### Interfaces

 Dyo affords authors the ability to create custom renderer, the interface around this is implicit in contrast to React.
-You can find out more about custom renderers [on the website](https:/dyo.org/advanced.html#interface).

 #### Re-parenting